tedeh/jayson/README.md

 *Since version 3.0.0*

 You can provide an optional context object to JSON-RPC method handlers.
-This can be used to give extra data/information that can be used by the handlers such as request headers, authentication tokens, and so on.
+This can be used to give extra data to a handler  such as request headers, authentication tokens, and so on.

-`jayson.Method` accepts a boolean option called `useContext` that defaults to `false` for backwards compatibility.
-When it is set to `true` the method handler will *always* receive a context object as the second argument.
-The object can be passed along when calling a method on `jayson.Server`.
+This feature is unlocked by having `jayson.Method` accepts a boolean option called `useContext`.
+It always defaults to `false` for backwards compatibility.
+When it is set to `true` the method handler that `jayson.Method` wraps will **always** receive a context object as the second argument.
+The object can be given as the third argument to `jayson.Server.prototype.call`.

-`jayson.Server` also accepts `useContext` as an option, and passes the value on to the `jayson.Method` constructor.
-This "server-global" option can be overriden on a per-method basis as shown below.

 Server example in [examples/context/server.js](examples/context/server.js):